 When a colossal tectonic shift causes the sea level to start rising, a microbiologist gathers the DNA of as many species as she can, while the military creates an "ark" in a desperate attempt to preserve life on Earth.

 A fierce electromagnetic storm cripples communications; as a result, two planes - one a commercial jet, the other Air Force One, carrying the President of the United States and his family - are on a collision course.

-When a hostage situation arises on-board a private plane with the daughter of a billionaire on-board.
-Major John Masters (Sabato Jr.) teams up with Captain Williams (Michael Paré) to stop the terrorist and land the plane.
+When a hostage situation arises on a private plane with the daughter of a billionaire on board, Major John Masters (Sabato Jr.) teams up with Captain Williams (Michael Paré) to stop the terrorists and land the plane.

 Antonio Sabato Jr.,

 When an energy experiment goes haywire, a rash of massive hurricanes rips across North America.
 A scientist must get his family to safety before the hurricanes merge, creating a "hypercane" with the power to wipe America off the map.

 When the President learns that domestic terrorists have skyjacked the passenger jet her brother is flying, she must choose between family and the safety of the people in the cities below.Written by

 Well, right from the moment I laid eyes on the cover to this movie, I thought this was going to be one of those movies.
 You know the kind that I am talking about, the movies that you just know are going to be crappy.
 And I was right, no doubt about it.